 {{ "HELLO THERE, ANQICMS!"|lower }}

-WithlowerFilter relatively,upperThe filter is responsible for converting all alphabetic characters in a string to uppercase.
-When you want to emphasize a word, phrase, or title to make it visually more impactful,upperis an ideal choice.
-Additionally, it can provide convenience when dealing with abbreviations that must be strictly capitalized or creating eye-catching UI elements.
+withlowerThe filter is relative,upperThe filter is responsible for converting all letters in a string to uppercase.
+When you want to emphasize a word, phrase, or title to make it visually more impactful,upperIt is an ideal choice.
+Moreover, it can provide convenience when dealing with abbreviations that must be strictly capitalized or creating eye-catching UI elements.

 {{ "hello there, anqicms!"|upper }}

-After execution, you will see the output:HELLO THERE, ANQICMS!Similarly, Chinese characters will not be affected during this conversion.
+After executing, you will see the output:HELLO THERE, ANQICMS!Similarly, Chinese characters will not be affected during this translation process.

 capfirstFilter: Capitalize the first letter of the sentence

-capfirstThe filter provides a more refined control method, which only converts the first English letter of the string to uppercase, while the rest of the string remains in its original case format.This is very useful for formatting the beginning of sentences, the first word of a list item, or any situation where only the first letter needs to be capitalized without changing the rest of the text.It ensures that the beginning of the text conforms to standard writing conventions while retaining the original essence of the content.
+capfirstThe filter provides a more refined control method, it will only capitalize the first English letter of the string, while the rest of the string retains its original case.This is very suitable for formatting the beginning of a sentence, the first word of a list item, or any situation where only the first letter needs to be capitalized without changing the rest of the text.It ensures that the beginning of the text conforms to standard writing habits while retaining the original essence of the content.

 {{ "hello there, anqicms!"|capfirst }}

-titleFilter: Title formatting (first letter of each word capitalized)
+titleFilter: Title formatting (capitalize the first letter of each word)

-titleThe filter is specifically designed for scenes such as titles and subtitles, it converts the first letter of each English word in the string to uppercase, and converts the rest of the letters in each word to lowercase.This formatting method conforms to common title writing standards, making your title look more professional and standardized.
+titleThe filter is specially designed for scenarios such as titles and subtitles, it will convert the first letter of each English word in the string to uppercase, and the rest of the letters of each word to lowercase.This formatting method conforms to common title writing standards, making your title look more professional and standardized.

 titleFilter usage example: